kemitix/kemitix-maven-tiles/README.md

 Set `pitest.coverage` to a value between 0 and 1 to set the allowed ratio of uncovered code. i.e. 0 = 100% code coverage, 0.2 = 80% code coverage

 Set `pitest.mutation` to a value between 0 and 1 to set the allowed mutations to survive the test suite. i.e. 0 = 100% mutations caught, 0.2 = 80% mutations caught

-#### Highwheel Cyclic Analysis

-The [Highwheel Maven Plugin](https://github.com/hcoles/highwheel) detects and visualises class and package cyclic dependencies during the `verify` phase.
-It also reports on tests that appear to have been orphaned during refactoring.

-The generated report is created in `target/highwheel/`.

 ### Release Tile